jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 import chisel3._

 /**
- * ControlTransfer Unit.
+ * JumpPcGenerator Unit.
- * This component takes care of calculating/deciding the PC of the next cycle upon a control transfer instruction (jump/branch-type).
+ * This component takes care of calculating the pc that the jump instruction is jumping to.
  *
- * Input: controltransferop        Specifying the type of control transfer instruction (J-type/B-type)
- *                                          .
-0 for none of the below
- *                                          .
-1 for jal
- *                                          .
-2 for jalr
- *                                          .
-3 for branch instructions (B-type)
- * Input: operand1                 First input
- * Input: operand2                 Second input
+ * Input: pc_plus_offset          True if the next pc is the current pc plus the offset (imm)
+ * Input: op1_plus_offset         True if the first operand is the first operand plus the offset (imm)
- * Input: funct3                   The funct3 from the instruction
+ * Input: pc                      The PC of the current instruction
- * Input: pc                       The *current* program counter for this instruction
+ * Input: op1                     The first operand of the current instruction
- * Input: imm                      The sign-extended immediate *
- * Output: nextpc                  The address of the next instruction
+ * Input: offset                  The offset (imm) of the current instruction *
- * Output: taken                   True if, either the instruction is a branch instruction and it is taken, or it is a jump instruction
- *
  */
-class ControlTransferUnit extends Module {
+class JumpPcGeneratorUnit extends Module {
   val io = IO(new Bundle {
-    val controltransferop = Input(UInt(2.W))
-    val operand1          = Input(UInt(64.W))
-    val operand2          = Input(UInt(64.W))
+    val pc_plus_offset    = Input(Bool())
-    val funct3            = Input(UInt(3.W))
+    val op1_plus_offset   = Input(Bool())
     val pc                = Input(UInt(64.W))
-    val imm               = Input(UInt(64.W))
+    val op1               = Input(UInt(64.W))

-    val nextpc   = Output(UInt(64.W))
+    val offset            = Input(UInt(64.W))

-    val taken    = Output(Bool())
+    val jumppc            = Output(UInt(64.W))

   })

-  // default case, i.e., non-control-transfer instruction, or non-taken branch io.nextpc := io.pc + 4.U
+  // default case, i.e., not a jump instruction io.jumppc := 0.U
-  io.taken := false.B

-  // Your code goes here
+  when (io.pc_plus_offset) {
+    io.jumppc := io.pc + io.offset
   }
+  .elsewhen (io.op1_plus_offset) {
+    io.jumppc := io.op1 + io.offset
+  }
+}

 ```
-In this template, the outputs, `nextpc` and `taken`, are set to always be PC+4 and false, respectively.
+**Important: DO NOT MODIFY THE SOURCE CODE.**
+The JumpPcGenerator unit is completed so you do not need to modify it.
+If you modify it, it will not pass the Gradescope tests.
+If the inputs are correctly wired, the JumpPcGenerator unit will output the correct `jumppc`.

+The output `taken` from the JumpDetection unit will determine if the next value for the PC should be `PC + 4` or the output `jumppc` from the JumpPcGenerator unit.
-Before starting Part I, you should remove the parts related to PC+4 and replace it with an instance of ControlTransfer unit and create proper wire connections for it.
+Therefore, before starting Part I, you should modify the code from assignment 1 to take `taken` into account when choosing the next value for the PC and create proper wire connections for it.

 For this purpose, you must update `src/main/scala/single-cycle/cpu.scala`.
-In the next sections, you will gradually complete the body of ControlTransfer unit.
+In the next sections, you will gradually complete the body of JumpDetectionUnit unit.

-**Note**: It is fine to keep the PC+4 adder and have a mux to decide the source of the next PC.
+**Hint**: It is suggested to keep the PC+4 adder and have a mux to decide the source of the next PC.
-If you choose to follow the diagram, you should remove the PC+4 adder.
 As a side note, if you peek at the pipelined CPU design in assignment 3, you'll see that the PC+4 adder is required and there are muxes deciding the source of the next PC.

 # Part I: R-types